 Today, Dyer runs Love Life UK, a church in Barnsley he founded in 2018.
 He also leads coaching sessions for talented footballers needing a boost and provides guidance in local schools.

 “Twenty years on, I’m living a very purpose-driven life… I’m a mentor in 12 schools.

 “I run soccer camps in half-terms and more recently over the past two years, I’ve been pastor of Love Life UK… I’m able to give kids wisdom from my own personal life experiences.”

-Football may have been the career Dyer was born to enter, but it came with the pitfalls to derail England’s most promising talent.
-Twenty-six years after becoming the country’s most expensive teenage signing, Dyer has found more than a career, he’s found a calling.
+Football may have been the career Dyer was born to enter, but it came with the pitfalls to derail one of England’s most promising talent.
+Over 25 years after becoming the country’s most expensive teenage signing, Dyer has found more than a career, he’s found a calling.
 And this time he’s making it count.